 Minimal asymmetry of upper arm lift scars occur frequently as healing is not always even from side to side.
 The mild asymmetry is usually not cosmetically significant.
 If the asymmetry is significant, revisional surgery of the scars may be considered.

 An arm lift is not considered to be a risky procedure; it does not carry any special risks beyond the normal background complications that may arise from any surgery.
-These general risks of surgery include infection, pain, delayed would healing, hematoma (a collection of blood at the surgical site), bleeding, asymmetry, or reactions to anesthetic.
+These general risks of surgery include infection, pain, delayed wound healing, hematoma (a collection of blood at the surgical site), bleeding, asymmetry, or reactions to anesthetic.